 Uruguay has experienced remarkable technological progress.
 The country has exceptional connectivity and internet penetration.
-85% of the population has access to broadband (fiber optic or ADSL), with an average download speed of 30 to 120 Mbps.
+85% of the population has access to broadband (fiber optic or ADSL), with a median mobile internet connection speed of 29.76 Mbps and a fixed one of 73.65 Mbps.
+Uruguay is the leader for the average speed Internet access in South America and ranks high in the world.